martiniani-lab/FReSCo/README.md

 ### Installation of FINUFFT dependency

-If you have not already installed FINUFFT, you can do so by following the instructions at https://finufft.readthedocs.io/en/latest/install.html.
+If you have not already installed version 2.2 of FINUFFT, you can do so by following the instructions at https://finufft.readthedocs.io/en/latest/install.html.

 On Linux, in short, use the following commands while making sure to replace `/path/to/FReSCo/` in the first cmake